K7MDL2/KEITHSDR/SDR_RA8875/README.md

     4. Tested only on RA8876 7" display and Teensy 4.1 so far.
 RA8875 4.3" should work OK.
     5. Moved Spectrum_RA8875.h and .cpp to a new Arduino library called Spectrum_RA887x which is included in this repository.
 Import the library using Arduino IDE Import library .ZIP.
     6. Added a Spectrum_Waterfall example file for the new Spectrum_RA887x library (in examples library folder).
     7. Planning to resume major change work this spring including adding TX and MIDI for remote control pod and keyers.
+Also will update the DSP to the convoluntional filter Keith released as of Jan 13.

 ## Summer 2021
     1. Nothing major while occupied with summer projects.
 There are some minor check-ins for simple fixes for typos and working on some oddities while operating in Panadapter mode.